-According to a review of 11 studies, it can (18):
+According to a review of 16 studies, it could help (

-Keep in mind that diabetes, high blood sugar levels and obesity are also major risk factors for heart disease, all of which seem to be improved with this supplement.
+Keep in mind that diabetes, high blood sugar levels, and obesity are also major risk factors for heart disease, all of which seem to be improved with this supplement (

 Berberine may also have numerous other health benefits:

-- Depression: Rat studies show that it may help fight depression (23, 24, 25).
+- Depression: Animal studies suggest that it may help improve symptoms of depression (

 Many of these benefits need more research before firm recommendations can be made, but the current evidence is very promising.

 Preliminary studies show that berberine may have benefits against depression, cancer, infections, fatty liver, and heart failure.
 It also has potent antioxidant and anti-inflammatory effects

 Many of the studies cited in the article used dosages in the range of 500–1500 mg per day.